irenaJura/reactnd-project-myreads-starter/README.md

 * start the development server with `npm start`

+## Description

-## The App contains 3 bookshelves: Currently reading, Want to read and Read.
+The App contains 3 bookshelves: Currently reading, Want to read and Read.
 User can switch the books between shelves according to his/her choices.
 There is a search page, but only certain terms will get you results (see below).
 On the search page the books will be placed into category “none”, except those that are already on a specific shelf.
 Those will have that shelf shown as default upon clicking on the button for categories.

 ## Backend Server